haluzator/nnounce-scripting-tutorials/VSCodeSetup/README.md

 4. [Troubleshooting](#troubleshooting)

 ## Introduction
 Scripting on nnounce devices is available using Deno JavaScript runtime.
 Scripts are written in TypeScript.
+Using Visual Studio Code for nnounce scripting enables debugging the scripts.

 All sources are included in the [vsc_project](./vsc_project) folder.